RusPiRo/ruspiro-mailbox/README.md

 # Mailbox Property Tag Interface RusPiRo crate

-This crate provides a abstraction on the mailbox property tag interface available in the Raspberry Pi.
-The implementation provides a function for a finite list property tags.
+This crate implements an abstraction of the mailbox property tag interface available in the Raspberry Pi.

-The current implemented property tags:
+There are currently a limmited number of functions for the following property tag messages implemented:
 - GetArmMemory
 - GetClockRate
 - SetClockRate